Stanley Weston: Personal life

-Weston was born to Bessie (Biegeleisen) and Jacob Weinburger in the Bronx.
-He was married to Hope Patrick (died 1980) for 38 years.
-He died on April 11, 2002 from cancer.
+Weston was married to Hope Patrick (died 1980) for 38 years.
+A veteran of two wars, Weston remained in the Air Force Reserves, retiring at the rank of Major in 1966.

+He died on April 11, 2002, from pancreatic cancer.
 He was survived by two daughters, Toby Weston Cone and Barbara Harris, along with four grandchildren and five great-grandchildren.

 Throughout his seven decades long career in boxing, he amassed one of the largest collections of boxing memorabilia in the world.